 Insight:

-In real OEM programs, switching from flatbed to rotary die cutting after pilot validation often reduces per-unit cost by 15–35% once production volumes stabilize, especially for multilayer adhesive assemblies.
+In many OEM programs, switching from flatbed to rotary die cutting after pilot validation can reduce per-unit cost once production volumes become stable, especially for multilayer adhesive assemblies.

 Dive deeper: step-by-step rotary die cutting workflow